microsoft/robustlearn/chatgpt-robust/README.md

 Then, install the following important depencencies by:
 - `pip install transformers pandas nltk jieba`
-- Install ChatGPT python API from here: https://github.com/mmabrouk/chatgpt-wrapper
-  - Note that the Python API should be run in local machine since it requires to pop up a brower to login.
+- Note that this code repo does **NOT** provide usage of ChatGPT.
+Optionally, you can use it from its official website (https://chat.openai.com/chat) or use the third-party library to imititate the brower activity (https://github.com/mmabrouk/chatgpt-wrapper).

 You can also create an conda virtual environment by running `conda env create -f environment.yml`.